Chapter 11 Haig 121224

 for pauses or second guessing.
 The battle would become known as the

-Many Americans were just beginning to unwind from a hard week at work.
+were just beginning to unwind from a hard week at work.
+While LZ George

-While LZ George was lit up with bombs, mortars, and tracers, many
+was lit up with bombs, mortars, and tracers, many Americans were

-well as others similar to it, most Americans were quite unaware of the
+similar to it, most Americans were quite unaware of the suffering in

-suffering in Vietnam.
-There certainly were no Ernie Piles around, as in
+Vietnam.
+There certainly were no Ernie Piles around, as in World War II,

-World War II, to record the everyday life and raw courage of a unit like
+to record the everyday life and raw courage of a unit like the Blue

-the 1/26th.
-Instead, every major news network seemed much more disposed
+Spaders.
+Instead, every major news network seemed much more disposed to

-to catch us citizen soldiers, with our pants down, or better yet, an
+catch us citizen soldiers, with our pants down, or better yet, an enemy

-enemy ear or two in our pocket.
-If they couldn’t do that, at least they
+ear or two in our pocket.
+If they couldn’t do that, at least they could

 Communist officers, by this time, had moved their disposable